 In essence, my ten-minute ideas apply to many of the elements in the preparation and delivery of language courses.
 They are practical examples and advice about what can be planned, delivered and achieved in ten minutes, and are the basic principles I have learned to apply to my own teaching.
 They have kept me sane, focused and productive, and most importantly, kept my students happy and keen to learn for many, many years.
 I hope they prove to be as productive and useful for you.

 The Ten-Minute TEFL Ideas

-- Spend ten minutes every second day either making or updating a set of flashcards.
-This is so easy now with the advent of the iPad and other tablets, but they can still be made the old fashioned way with card and glue.
-As technology has changed so rapidly, perhaps this ten minutes of your time could be set aside to look for new apps to use in class.
+Spend ten minutes every second day either making or updating a set of flashcards.
+This is so easy now with the advent of the iPad and other tablets, but they can still be made the old-fashioned way with cards and glue.
+As technology has changed so rapidly, perhaps these ten minutes of your time could be set aside to look for new apps to use in class.

 Foot Note: If you don’t have a list of writing correction abbreviations, you can download it here: